 Companies that implement hot desking recognize that in a hybrid set-up, not every staff member wants a designated desk and that by letting staff rotate through desks on an as-needed basis, they free up room for other amenities.

-You may be surprised to learn that the term hot desking is derived from a phrase with origins in the US navy – hot racking.
+You may be surprised to learn that the term hot desking is derived from a phrase with origins in the US Navy – hot racking.

 Hot racking was used to describe the way that sailors slept in shifts to deal with space constraints.
 The bunks, reported to look like racks, were said to remain steadily warm due to being used in shifts.